How to Choose a Workers’ Comp Insurance Policy

 - How to Purchase Workers’ Comp Insurance for Your Business

-Why Do You Need to Buy Workers’ Comp Insurance?
+Why Do You Need Workers’ Comp Insurance?

 While your employees should always follow safety guidelines and look out for their coworkers, the Occupational Safety and Health Administration (OSHA) puts the onus on businesses.
 According to OSHA law, employers are required to examine workplace conditions, remove serious hazards, provide health and safety training, uphold safety procedures, and report workplace injuries and illnesses.

 In addition to federal regulations, your state puts its own health and safety responsibilities on your business.
 These include offering insurance and assisting employees with filing claims if they get injured on the job.
 However, every state is different; some allow sole proprietors and certain small business owners to forgo workers’ compensation insurance.

 You can check your state laws to see if workers’ compensation insurance is mandatory.
 Even if it’s not, you’re still required to follow OSHA regulations and maintain a safe workplace.
 Plus, workers’ compensation insurance is beneficial for any business, regardless of the law.